 On September 9, 2019, Valisure, LLC and ValisureRX, LLC submitted a Citizen Petition to the FDA to request the Commissioner of Food and Drugs to issue a regulation, revise industry guidance, request a recall, and suspend sales of ranitidine from the U.S. market.
 The full petition may be read here.

 On September 13, 2019, the FDA reported the discovery of NDMA in Zantac (ranitidine).
 See the FDA Statement alerting patients and healthcare professionals of NDMA found in ranitidine samples here.

 On April 1, 2020, the FDA issued its recall notifying consumers, patients, and healthcare professionals of new studies showing risk to the public health.
 The recall states NDMA is a probable carcinogen and that sustained higher levels of exposure increase the risk of cancer in humans.
 The FDA has further determined that NDMA has been found to increase significantly in samples stored at higher temperatures, including temperatures the product may have been exposed to during distribution and handling by consumers.
 The testing also showed that the older a ranitidine product is, or the longer the length of time since it was manufactured, the greater the level of NDMA.
 These conditions may raise the level of NDMA in the ranitidine product above the acceptable daily limit.

-The Poole Law Group works with Levin Papantonio on the Zantac mass tort litigation (MDL) established in federal court and we are accepting clients who took Zantac (e.g., tablets, capsules, injections, syrup) for 30 days or more and who subsequently developed one of the following cancers:
+Our Hagerstown mass tort lawyer works with Levin Papantonio on the Zantac lawsuit and mass tort litigation (MDL) established in federal court and we are accepting clients who took Zantac (e.g., tablets, capsules, injections, syrup) for 30 days or more and who subsequently developed one of the following cancers: